Real Estate Property Website Strategy: Converting Buyers to Leads

 Why Real Estate Websites Underperform?

-According to the National Association of Realtors, 73% of home buyers search online before contacting an agent.
+The large majority of home buyers search online before contacting an agent.
 Your website is your first impression.
 If it looks like a basic MLS feed, buyers assume you're reactive, not proactive.
 Professional agents have professional websites.

 The best real estate websites aren't the ones with the most listings.
 They're the ones that make buyers feel confident they'll get expert guidance.